 A written report of the final project is required at the end of the student’s program of study.

 The administrative procedures for the program include the following rules:

-The department offers a PhD in computer science that prepares students for creative research, teaching and service.
-There are two programs leading to the PhD degree, one designed for the applicant entering with bachelor’s degrees, and the other for those who already have master’s degrees.
-Students may begin their program either in the fall or spring semesters.
+The department offers a PhD in computer science intended to prepare students for creative research, teaching, and service.
+There are two programs leading to the PhD degree, one designed for applicants entering with bachelor’s degrees, and the other for those who already have master’s degrees.
+Students may begin their program either in the spring or fall semesters.

 Applicants with master’s degrees in areas other than computer science may be admitted to the program, but will be required to fulfill their program deficiencies with additional coursework.

-In addition, students must continue to pass a seminar course(s), ICS 690, during the “PhD portion” of their program.
-After passing the oral examination covering their general preparation for the research involved, students must write a dissertation that must be approved by the doctoral committee.
+In addition, students must pass a seminar course(s), ICS 690, during the “PhD portion” of their program.
+After passing an oral examination covering their general preparation for the research involved, students must write a dissertation, which must be approved by a doctoral committee.